-What Is Sexual Violence and what does it include?
+What Is Sexual Misconduct and what does it include?

 Sexual Assault is any unwanted sexual contact imposed upon another person by use of force, fear, manipulation, or coercion.
 Sexual assault is defined as any sexual activity involving a person who does not or cannot (due to alcohol, drugs, or other form of incapacitation) consent.

 Sexual Assault includes: Rape, Statutory Sexual Assault, Sexual Assault, Indecent Assault, Fondling, Incest.

 Sexual assault includes non-consensual sexual contact and non-consensual sexual intercourse.
 Non-consensual sexual contact means any sexual touching, with any object, by a man or a woman upon another person without consent or making any person touch you or them in a sexual manner.
 It is defined as engaging in any sexual contact other than intercourse with another person without that person’s consent and/or cognizance.
 It includes any non-consensual sexual contact, including any improper touching of intimate body parts.
 It also includes the non-consensual removal of another’s clothing, indecent contact (i.e., the unwanted touching of intimate body parts including, but not limited to, genitals, buttocks, groin, or breasts) or causing another to have indecent contact with them.